Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How to cancel AARP Auto Insurance Program from The Hartford

 You can end your policy whenever you’d like, but watch out for its 10% cancellation fee.

 The Hartford car insurance company doesn’t make it easy to cancel.
-Switching could come with a 10% fee, and it can’t be done online.
+You’ll have to call to cancel.
 Compare your options for canceling to find the easiest and cheapest way to cancel with The Hartford.

 While The Hartford mobile app allows you to access and modify your policy online, you can’t cancel your policy outright through its app or online.

 To cancel your auto insurance policy with The Hartford, you must do so over the phone, by mail or in person with your insurance agent.

 Info you’ll need to cancel your policy

 - Date and hour you’d like your coverage to end

 To cancel your insurance with The Hartford in person, contact your local insurance agent and set up an appointment.
 Let your agent know you’re interested in canceling your policy so they have the opportunity to gather the necessary forms.